1882 - 1956

 |

-Alan Alexander Milne (; 18 January 1882 – 31 January 1956) was an English author, best known for his books about the teddy bear Winnie-the-Pooh and for various poems.
-Milne was a noted writer, primarily as a playwright, before the huge success of Pooh overshadowed all his previous work.
-Milne served in both World Wars, joining the British Army in World War I, and as a captain of the British Home Guard in World War II.
+Alan Alexander Milne (18 January 1882 – 31 January 1956) was an English writer best known for his books about the teddy bear Winnie-the-Pooh, as well as children's poetry.
+Milne was primarily a playwright before the huge success of Winnie-the-Pooh overshadowed his previous work.
+He served as a lieutenant in the Royal Warwickshire Regiment in the First World War and as a captain in the Home Guard in the Second World War.